kennysmithed/oels2023/oels_practical_wk6.md

 };
 ```

-If we add those 10 trials into our experiment timeline in the correct order, that will present the sentence "Which events was the reporter describing with great haste?" one word at a time, waiting for a spacebar response after each word, then present a y/n comprehension question at the end.
+If we add those 10 trials into our experiment timeline (in the correct order!) that will present the sentence "Which events was the reporter describing with great haste?" one word at a time, waiting for a spacebar response after each word, then present a y/n comprehension question at the end.
 This is perfectly OK and will present the sentences as intended.
 However, it is quite unwieldy - there is lots of redundant information (we have to specify every time the trial type, the spacebar input), building the trial list for a long experiment with hundreds of sentences is going to be very error prone, and it would be impossible to randomise the order without messing everything up horribly!

 Thankfully jsPsych provides a nice way around this.
 A slightly more sophisticated solution involves using nested timelines (explained under *Nested timelines* in [the relevant part of the jsPsych documentation](https://www.jspsych.org/7.3/overview/timeline/#nested-timelines): we create a trial which has its own timeline, and then that timeline is expanded into a series of trials, one trial per item
 in the timeline (so each of these complex trials functions a bit like its own stand-alone embedded experiment with its own timeline).
 We can use nested timelines to form a more compressed representation of the long trial sequence above and get rid of some of the redundancy.